kinivi/tello-gesture-control/README.md

     └─cvfpscalc.py
 </pre>
 ### app.py
-Main app which controls functionality of drone control and gesture recognition<br>
+Main app which controls the functionality of drone control and gesture recognition<br>
 App also includes mode to collect training data for adding new gestures.<br>

 ### keypoint_classification.ipynb